Kevin Arnott (footballer): Sheffield United

 Despite a sizable price tag being placed on him by Sunderland Arnott eventually joined Sheffield United on a free transfer, signed by his former Sunderland teammate and now Blades manager Ian Porterfield in 1982.
 Arriving at the start of the season he struggled to make an impact, spending most of the campaign out on loan, initially to Blackburn once more followed by a spell at Rotherham United.

 The following season however, Arnott came into his own and was virtually ever present as United gained promotion from the then Third Division.
 Arnott remained at Bramall Lane until his release in 1987, making over 150 appearances for the South Yorkshire club in all competitions.

 Vasalunds and Chesterfield

-After leaving Sheffield United he signed for Swedish side Vasalunds but again spent much of his time on loan, initially playing indoor soccer in Dallas before returning to England with Chesterfield.
+After leaving Sheffield United he signed for Swedish side Vasalund but again spent much of his time on loan, initially playing indoor soccer in Dallas before returning to England with Chesterfield.
 His move to Saltergate was made permanent in the summer of 1988 and he remained there until a knee injury put an end to his league playing career.